Every young person is different. We need to get to know them to support them effectively.

 Sensory processing relates to the way our brain receives, organises and responds to sensory input from the world around us and from our internal body signals.
 This helps us think and behave in a meaningful and planned manner.
 Autistic young people may experience sensory information in a range of ways.

-Executive functions are skills performed by our brain that help us to control and manage our thoughts and actions.
+Executive functions are performed by our brain to help us to control and manage our thoughts and actions.
 These include being able to organise and plan, shift attention, be flexible with thinking and self-regulate, which can all have an impact on how a young person copes with daily tasks.

 Webinar